htangsmart/FitCloudPro-SDK-Android/README.md

 ```

 #### 6.1.2、NotificationConfig
 Configure the type of message notification that the bracelet can receive and display.
 This config defines multiple types of notifications.
 But not all notifications are supported on the wristband.

-The following notifications are supported on all bracelets.
+The following notifications are supported on all bracelets：`FLAG_TELEPHONE`,`FLAG_SMS`,`FLAG_QQ`,`FLAG_WECHAT`,`FLAG_FACEBOOK`,`FLAG_PINTEREST`,`FLAG_WHATSAPP`,`FLAG_LINE`,`FLAG_KAKAO`,`FLAG_OTHERS_APP`
-FLAG_TELEPHONE
-FLAG_SMS
-FLAG_QQ
-FLAG_WECHAT
-FLAG_FACEBOOK
-FLAG_PINTEREST
-FLAG_WHATSAPP
-FLAG_LINE
-FLAG_KAKAO
-FLAG_OTHERS_APP

-The following notifications are supported when `WristbandVersion#isExtAncsEmail()` is true
+The following notifications are supported when `WristbandVersion#isExtAncsEmail()` is true：`FLAG_EMAIL`
-FLAG_EMAIL

-The following notifications are supported when `WristbandVersion#isExtAncsViberTelegram()` is true
+The following notifications are supported when `WristbandVersion#isExtAncsViberTelegram()` is true：`FLAG_TELEGRAM`,`FLAG_VIBER`
-FLAG_TELEGRAM
-FLAG_VIBER

-The following notifications are supported when `WristbandVersion#isExtAncsExtra1()` is true
+The following notifications are supported when `WristbandVersion#isExtAncsExtra1()` is true：`FLAG_TWITTER`,`FLAG_LINKEDIN`,`FLAG_INSTAGRAM`,`FLAG_FACEBOOK_MESSENGER`,`FLAG_SKYPE`,`FLAG_SNAPCHAT`
-FLAG_TWITTER
-FLAG_LINKEDIN
-FLAG_INSTAGRAM
-FLAG_FACEBOOK_MESSENGER
-FLAG_SKYPE
-FLAG_SNAPCHAT

-The following notifications are just definitions and are not implemented on the wristband.
+The following notifications are just definitions and are not implemented on the wristband：`FLAG_CALENDAR`

-FLAG_CALENDAR
+In Android development, `BroadcastReceiver` is generally used to monitor calls and text messages, and` NotificationListenerService` is used to obtain notifications from third-party apps and parse messages.
+Because `Notification` involves the compatibility of many different versions of the system, many apps will send the same notification repeatedly, so pay attention to filtering the duplicate notifications sent by the same APP during development.
+And it is not recommended to use `FLAG_OTHERS_APP` to support many APP types that are not supported by the bracelet.
+This may cause you to send many notifications and cause the bracelet to keep vibrating.

 #### 6.1.3、BloodPressureConfig

-Configure the user blood pressure reference range, after the wristband detects the user's blood pressure, correct the blood pressure value to make it more reasonable.
+Set the reference blood pressure range so that the wristband can measure blood pressure more accurately.
 Where `BloodPressureConfig#isPrivateModel()` is similar to `isEnabled`, True is on, and false is off.

+The systolic pressure setting range is generally 50-200mmhg, and the diastolic pressure setting range is generally 20-120mmhg.

 #### 6.1.4、DrinkWaterConfig
 Used to remind users to drink water on time.
 The bracelet will alert the user to drink water at intervals between the set start time and end time.
+`setInterval` sets the interval time, the range is [30,180] minutes
+`setStart` sets the start time, the range is [00: 00,23: 59].for example, time 11:30 is converted to an int value, 11 × 60 + 30 = 690
+`setEnd` sets the end time, the range is [00: 00,23: 59].

 #### 6.1.5、FunctionConfig
 Configure some simple features of the bracelet.
-1. Wearing method (FLAG_WEAR_WAY), true for the right hand, false for the left and right
+1. Wearing method (`FLAG_WEAR_WAY`), true for the right hand, false for the left and right
-2. Strengthen the measurement (FLAG_STRENGTHEN_TEST), true is on, false is off
+2. Strengthen the measurement (`FLAG_STRENGTHEN_TEST`), true is on, false is off
-3. Twelve-hour system (FLAG_HOUR_STYLE), true is twelve-hour system, false is twenty-four hour system
+3. Twelve-hour system (`FLAG_HOUR_STYLE`), true is twelve-hour system, false is twenty-four hour system
-4. Length unit (FLAG_LENGTH_UNIT), true is imperial, false is metric
+4. Length unit (`FLAG_LENGTH_UNIT`), true is imperial, false is metric
-5. Temperature unit (FLAG_TEMPERATURE_UNIT), true is Fahrenheit, and false is Celsius
+5. Temperature unit (`FLAG_TEMPERATURE_UNIT`), true is Fahrenheit, and false is Celsius

 #### 6.1.6、HealthyConfig
 Used to configure real-time monitoring of health data, this setting will affect heart rate, blood pressure, blood oxygen, respiratory rate and other data.
 Heart rate, blood pressure, blood oxygen, and respiratory rate data monitor the user's health status and generate data for a set period of time.
 The resulting data can be obtained by synchronizing the data process.